The countryside around Sheffield is full of fabulous cafes giving warm welcome to walkers – even those with muddy boots.

 Grindleford Station Cafe

 This cafe has been attracting outdoor enthusiasts for years with top breakfasts, hearty meals, pints of tea, and comically curt notices posted on its walls (though they've toned these down in recent years).
 There's plenty of space to sit both indoors, where they light a fire in cold weather, and outdoors.
 While it could hardly be described as classy, it has a cosy charm and its chips are the best around.
-Order a pack of Our Favourite Places' illustrated Peak District Alphabet postcards, where the cafe features.

 Location: Grindleford, Derbyshire S32 2JA.